 The reports of paranormal activity started around the 1950’s.

-Many people have reported a strong dark energy that many believe is sourced in the basement.
-Strange unexplained noises have also been heard in the basement.
+Many people have reported a strong dark energy that they believe is sourced in the basement.
+Strange unexplained noises have been heard in the basement.

 Disembodied voices have been heard and recorded throughout the building.

 Phantom footsteps have been heard on the staircases even when there are no guests or employees in the hotel.

 The ghost of Sinclair Lewis has been seen in the hotel.

 The apparition of a little boy playing with a ball in the hallways is frequently seen.
 He had also been seen sitting on the third floor staircase.